hehomm/fairAI-project/README.md

 ## TO DO

-- preprocess data
+- Preprocessing approach
-- fit machine learning models
+- Combination of preprocessing and inprocessing
-    - select best one
+- Compare the models, maybe select just one
+- Try with more protected attributes?
+Might be too hard

 ## Fairness measurements